RobRich999/Chromium_Clang/README.md

 Builds marked with the "+sse2" tag require processors with SSE2 instruction set support.
 AVX support is not required.

+Builds marked with the "+sse3" tag require processors with SSE3 instruction set support.
+AVX support is not required.

+*As of v89 builds, SSE3 support is the project's own minimum requirement for Chromium on x86 platforms.*

 Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.

 Links to latest Windows build releases: